Fried Oyster Mushrooms

 How to Make Vegan Fried Oyster Mushrooms

-If you’ve ever fried foods, you’re in luck because frying these oyster mushrooms isn’t a whole lot different.
-The first thing you’ll want to do is gather all of your ingredients.
 There’s nothing worse than staring a recipe only to realize that you’re missing an ingredient or two.
 Once all of your ingredients are gathered, be sure to make sure that you wash your oyster mushrooms.
-There are a lot of different ways to clean your produce, but I like to clean mine by letting them sit for a while in a clean sink filled with water and a few splashes of apple cider vinegar.

 Fried Oyster Mushrooms

-Once your mushrooms are clean, it’s important to pat them dry with a clean dish towel or paper towels.
-This will help the breading adhere to the mushrooms.
-Once your mushrooms are clean, use your hands to break them into bite sized pieces (about 1½ – 2 inches each).
+Use your hands to break them into bite sized pieces (about 1½ – 2 inches each).
 Do you have to do this?
 Not necessarily, but I’m serious about my crunch to mushroom ratio, so smaller pieces work best for me.
-Now would also be a good time to start heating your oil so it’s ready to go once you’re finished breading everything.

 Fried Oyster Mushrooms with brown hand

 One thing that I did a little different with this recipe was the order in which I breaded the mushrooms.
 Generally I start by dipping in the wet batter, the dry batter, then dipped once again in each bowl.
-However, for this recipe I decided to try something different.
-As I mentioned before, my first time making fried oyster mushrooms, the mushrooms slipped right out of the breading.
-So for this recipe, you’ll want to start by dipping the dry mushrooms into the dry mixture first.
-Then proceed to dip each piece in the wet batter, then again in the dry.

 Because I broke the oyster mushrooms into small pieces, dipping each of them one by one would have been really tedious.
 So to save time you can bread the mushrooms in batches.
 The batch amount will depend how large your bowls are.